lilychughes/FishLifeExonCapture/README.md

 # Step 4: Run aTRAM

-This script uses the default parameters for aTRAM, using Velvet again as the assembler.
-It uses ten iterations, which seems to be sufficient for most loci.
-If you're trying to assemble something longer, like a full mitogenome, you'll want to run aTRAM directly and change this.
+This script uses the default parameters for aTRAM, using Trinity as the assembler.
+It uses five iterations, which seems to be sufficient for most loci.
+If you're trying to assemble something longer, like a full mitogenome, you may want to try MitoBIM or similar.

+***Both scripts below use 6 CPUs with Trinity.
+You should be able to request this directly from your scheduling software***

 Colonial One (C1) has a special python environment that was set up for running aTRAM, and these modules are loaded as part of the runaTRAM_c1.sh script.
 This version also assumes that you are working in the /lustre/ file system, which is not compatible with the sqlite files that aTRAM uses.
 To get around this, this version copies files to the /scratch/ space on the compute node, then back to the working directory.
 So if you are using C1, run: